hyperledger/iroha-2-docs/src/guide/appendix/running-iroha-on-bare-metal.md

 ## Environment variables: set-up

-Next we want to make sure that we have the right configuration.
-To do that, it’s a good idea to either copy the contents of the `~/Git/iroha/configs/peer/` into a new directory, or alternatively to just run all commands from that directory: `cd ~/Git/iroha/configs/peer`.
+Next, we want to make sure that we have the right configuration.
+To do that, it’s a good idea to either copy the contents of the `~/Git/iroha/configs/peer/` into a new directory, or alternatively, to just run all commands from the directory: `cd ~/Git/iroha/configs/peer`.
 A third option is to specify the full path to the configuration in an environment variable.
 For simplicity we shall do the latter:

 ```bash
 cd ~